xuru/substrate/README.txt

 common helper functions (agar), and a serialization library (restler).
 It also comes with webapp2 and pytz.

+Substrate is based on best practices for Google App Engine learned in developing several real-world applications with many users.

 For more documentation see: http://substrate-docs.appspot.com

 Installation